andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

 Now ./result contains a more impressive package!
 This package contains references to other packages,
-hermes automatically trackes these dependencies for you.
+hermes automatically tracks these dependencies for you.

 ```
 $ tree ./result